panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 There was also an issue that the TRIGTRAN signal was not sent in response to a specific host that had been sending packets, and was instead a signal that stimulated a response by any sender on the link.
 This needs to scale when there are multiple flows trying to use the same resource, yet the sender of a trigger has no understanding how many of the potential traffic sources will respond by sending packets - if recipients of the signal back-off their responses to a trigger to improve scaling, then that immediately mitigates the benefit of the signal.

-Finally, intermediate forwarding devices required modification to provide TRIGTRAN triggers, but operators couldn't charge for TRIGTRAN triggers, so there was no way to recover the cost of modifying, testing, and deploying updated intermediate devices.
+Finally, intermediate forwarding nodes required modification to provide TRIGTRAN triggers, but operators couldn't charge for TRIGTRAN triggers, so there was no way to recover the cost of modifying, testing, and deploying updated intermediate nodes.

 Two TRIGTRAN BOFs were held, at IETF 55 {{TRIGTRAN-55}} and IETF 56 {{TRIGTRAN-56}}, but this work was not chartered, and there was no interest in deploying TRIGTRAN unless it was chartered and standardized in the IETF.